-“It's easy to use and allows you to analyze customer purchase history, review predictive analytics, and make informed decisions all in one platform,” TKEES email marketing manager and freelancer Niki Kanani told MarketerHire.
+“It's easy to use and allows you to analyze customer purchase history, review predictive analytics, and make informed decisions all in one platform,” Sporting Life email marketing manager Nikik Kanani told MarketerHire.

-Freelance marketing consultant Makenna Nielsen highly recommends it for small- and medium-sized retail brands.
-“Especially if you run your website on Shopify,” she noted.
-“The Shopify integration on Klaviyo is particularly seamless.”
+Email marketing consultant Makenna Nielsen highly recommended it for small- and medium-sized retail brands.
+“The Shopify integration on Klaviyo is particularly seamless,” she noted.

-Another partnership-rich tool, ActiveCampaign is built to scale, integrating with 850+ other apps like Facebook, Shopify and WordPress.
+ActiveCampaign is built to scale.
+It integrates with 850+ apps, like Facebook, Shopify and WordPress.

-ActiveCampaign is not just a CRM, ESP, or automation tool.
+It’s not just a CRM, ESP or automation tool.
 It's all three.
 Unlike other tools, ActiveCampaign’s automation features go above and beyond with predictive content, which serves contacts the best messaging version for them based on past click data.
-Think of it as an A/B/C/D/E test, but automated.

-After testing other email marketing platforms, Gutnick says she's "a huge fan” of ActiveCampaign.
+After testing other email marketing platforms, Gutnick said she's "a huge fan” of ActiveCampaign.

-“I’ve tried a lot of software that are much, much harder to use,” Gutnick told MarketerHire.
-ActiveCampaign is “very feature-rich, easy to use” — from tagging clients to lead scoring, it’s “got it all.”
+“I’ve tried a lot of software that are much, much harder to use,” Gutnick said.
+ActiveCampaign is “very feature-rich” — from tagging clients to lead scoring, it’s “got it all.”

 Glowing reviews aside, ActiveCampaign isn’t right for everyone.
-If you just want to launch a newsletter quickly, it’s overkill.
+If you just want to launch a newsletter quickly, it may be overkill.